AtharvMSaraf/LaneDetection/README.md

   challenge was extracting the x1,x2 coordinates.
 This could be done using the equation of line.
 We the finally plot the lines indicating the lanes.

 This is a trivial scenario taken into consideration, it cannot handle the curvature of the road which would be the challenge for next code.
+The reason what curvatuture is not taken into consideration is,from the perspective of the camera mounted on a car, the lane lines make a trapezoid-like shape.
+We can’t properly calculate the radius of curvature of the lane because, from the camera’s perspective, the lane width appears to decrease the farther away you get from the car.
+Solution to which is to take Bird's view of the region of interest.

     The pipeline for which would be:-

-Detection of lane pixel invariant to external factors:-
+        1] Detection of lane pixel invariant to external factors:- -Convert the video frame from BGR (blue, green, red) color space to HLS (hue, saturation, lightness).
+            -Perform Sobel edge detection on the L (lightness) channel of the image to detect sharp discontinuities in the pixel intensities along the x and y axis of the video frame.
+            -Perform binary thresholding on the S (saturation) channel of the video frame -Perform binary thresholding on the R (red) channel of the original BGR video frame.

+        2] Apply Perspective Transformation to Get a Bird’s Eye View.
+        3] Identify Lane Line Pixels.
+        4] Overlay Lane Lines on Original Image.
+        5] Calculate Lane Line Curvature (still figuring out the maths behind this)